 - What do you think of ICWA’s order of adoption placements?
 Should there be other criteria for determining placements?
 If so, what?
 Explain your answer.

 - The 1976 report mentioned in the article stated that the evaluation process for removal from a tribal home imposed “cultural and familial values which are often opposed to values held by the Indian family.”
 Do you think a child, if possible, should stay with a family from their culture?
 Explain your answer.

 amicus brief—a friend of the court brief, which is submitted by an entity with strong interests in a case but not a party in the case.

 concurring opinion — a separate opinion delivered by one or more justices or judges that agrees with the decision of the court but not for the same reasons.

 jurisdiction — authority to interpret or apply the law.

-This article originally appeared in the spring 2022 issue of Respect, the NJSBF’s diversity newsletter.
+This article originally appeared in the fall 2023 issue of Respect, NJSBF’s diversity & inclusion newsletter.